Visual Guard Features

 User Provisioning

-You can authorize user administrators to add/edit/remove Windows Accounts with the Visual Guard Console.
+You can authorize user administrators to add, edit, and remove Windows accounts with the Visual Guard Console.

 Manage Groups of Users